ml-retrospectives/neurips2020/_pages/00_home.md

 ### Submissions?

-We accept submissions through CMT (_link forthcoming_) in NeurIPS format.
+We accept submissions through [CMT](https://cmt3.research.microsoft.com/MLRSA2020) in NeurIPS format.
 Submissions can be from any subfield of machine learning or related fields of interest to the NeurIPS community.

 **Deadline: 23rd October, 23:59 Anywhere on Earth.
 Accept/reject notification will be sent out on 30th October.** No extensions possible.